Westwood Power Station: History

-In the year ending 31 March 1972 the station's load factor (the average load as a percent of maximum output capacity) was 20.6 percent.
+In the year ending 31 March 1972 the station's load factor (the average load as a per cent of maximum output capacity) was 20.6 per cent.

 The station was demolished in 1989, the cooling towers were demolished on 15 January 1989.

 Today

 The former power station site has been developed into Westwood business park with over 610000 sqft of office space.
 Another part of the site had been redeveloped into a Girobank office from the early 1990s until it was demolished in 2015 to make way for a 400,000 sqft Nice-Pak wet-wipe factory.